califio/helm-charts/README.md

 ## Support

-For support, please open an issue in this repository or contact the Califio team.
+For support, please open an issue in this repository or contact the Calif team.